 to - and around - Juneau a breeze

 Don't they say "getting there" is half the fun?
 Planning your travel to Juneau and the surrounding area - is a lot easier than you might think.

 Daily jet service offers the quickest, easiest access to Juneau.
-Alaska Airlines is the only jet service provider to Juneau and offers daily connections north from Seattle and south from Anchorage.
-Jet service is also available from Juneau to other southeast communities, including Gustavus, Sitka, Wrangell, Petersburg, and Ketchikan.
+Alaska Airlines provides year-round jet service to Juneau and offers daily connections north from Seattle and south from Anchorage.
+Jet service via Alaska Airlines is also available from Juneau to other southeast communities, including Gustavus, Sitka, Wrangell, Petersburg, and Ketchikan.
 For flight rates and reservations, visit Alaska Airlines or call 800-252-7522.

 A variety of small commuter air carriers offer scheduled service and charters to surrounding communities and villages like Gustavus (gateway to Glacier Bay), Haines, Skagway, Pelican, Elfin Cove, Hoonah, and Angoon.

 Technically, you can't drive to Juneau - but you can put your car on a ferry.
 The Alaska Marine Highway System (AMHS) is our floating roadway that serves as Southeast Alaska's main marine transportation system.
 You can enter or depart the region via Bellingham, Washington; Prince Rupert, British Columbia; Haines, Alaska; or Skagway, Alaska.
 The Alaska ferry system connects smaller communities to one another and to regional centers of commerce and government.
 To learn more, visit www.ferryalaska.com or call 800-642-0066.

 Juneau's main highway extends about 45 miles along the mountainous coastline.
 Rental cars, taxis, and limo service are available, easy Juneau transportation options to Mendenhall Glacier and other local attractions.
 The public bus system is an additional mode of transportation for locals and visitors.